 HacknPlan has been built around agile project management concepts, although it doesn’t enforce a specific methodology.
 One of those common concepts is the kanban board, a visual way of representing the progress of work units through different stages of development.
 This is one of the best methods to visualize the status of a project and track the progress of your tasks.

 Our kanban boards are a bit different from other common layouts out there.
-First of all, we provide different boards for different milestones or iterations, so it doesn’t make sense to have the backlog as a column (as other tools do); it has a special board (selectable from the milestone dropdown at the top right corner of the board section) where tasks are shown as a list.
-On the other hand, our boards have a fixed and simple column layout with four stages:
+First of all, our boards have a fixed and simple column layout with four stages:

-- Planned: The task is included in the current milestone, but not yet started.
+- Planned: The task is included in the current board, but not yet started.

 - In progress: Someone is actively working on the task.
 We strongly recommend a user don’t have more than one assigned task in progress, to really reflect the current work being done.

 - Testing: The task is being tested or reviewed.
 Depending on the outcome of this stage, the task may come back to In progress for further development or finally moved to Complete.

 - Complete: The task has been successfully completed.

-Another important feature is we subdivide every milestone board into different sub-boards by task category (also one including all of them).
+Another important feature is we subdivide every board into different sub-boards by task category (also one including all of them).
 If you are, for instance, an artist, you can quickly select the Art board and forget about the rest, gaining clarity and getting a better overview of your work.
-The list of categories is displayed on a panel at the left of the kanban board (as icon and name or colored icons, depending on your subscription tier), and can be customized by clicking on the gear button at the bottom of the list (if you are an admin).
+The list of categories is displayed on a panel at the left of the kanban board (as an icon and name or colored icons, depending on your subscription tier), and can be customized by clicking on the gear button at the bottom of the list (if you are an admin).

 Updating items on the board